gregmercer/untalk-ionic-example/README.md

   ionic serve
   </pre>

-4. Add a new route to the app:
+4. Add a new route to the app:<br/>
-    Edit app.js
+    - Edit app.js

     <pre>
     .state('tab.books', {